System Design Space

 Capture storage trade-offs in ADRs: guarantees, limitations and reassessment triggers.

-Make DB observability part of platform operations: query-class latency, saturation, replication lag and error budgets.
+Make DB observability part of platform operations: query-class latency, resource saturation, replication lag and error budgets.

 Section materials